apiaryio/attributes-kit/README.md

 * `ActionAttributesComponent`
 * `PayloadAttributesComponent`

-Each component has its own style sheet, e.g. `ResourceAttributesComponent` has `resourceAttributes.styl` (or `*.css`); if you want to override the default style sheets, that's the place.
+Each component has its own style sheet, e.g. `ResourceAttributesComponent` has `resourceAttributes.styl`; if you want to override the default style sheets, that's the place.

 Reason for having these components is to apply a different theme, e.g. have a different visual rendering of the `Attributes` component.